Content from Introduction

 Now Melissa can use

-instead of needing to includet MelissasModule.jl
+instead of needing to includet MelissasModule.jl, and

-she can write using MelissasModule
+she can write using MelissasModule instead of

-.using MelissasModule
+.using MelissasModule.

 Register a package